 Worried about keeping your personal and financial information safe when you’re online?

-You can better protect yourself from identity thieves and online scammers if you follow these Internet safety tips.
+You can better protect yourself from identity thieves and online scammers if you follow these basic internet safety tips.

 1. Protect Your Passwords

-Good Internet safety begins with strong passwords.
+Good internet safety begins with strong passwords.
 So protect your financial and private information by maintaining strong passwords on all your online accounts.
 You can do this by:

 2. Only Shop or Bank at Encrypted Websites